streptomyces/advancedR/README.md

 Generate 20 normally distributed numbers, take their log2 and, find the median.

-No variable used.
+In one step, no variables used.

     median(log2(rnorm(20, mean = 30, sd = 1.2)))

-With one variable.
+In two steps using one variable.

     x <- rnorm(20, mean = 30, sd = 1.2)
     median(log2(x))

-With two variables.
+In three steps using two variables.

     x <- rnorm(20, mean = 30, sd = 1.2)
     xl2 <- log2(x);